programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 The plot shows a strong general trend in shorter sentences over the two centuries of our corpus.
 Recall that a few addresses in the later half of the 20th century were long, written addresses much like those of the 19th century.
-It is particularly interesting that these do not show up in terms of the sentence length style.
+It is particularly interesting that these do not show up in terms of the median sentence length.
 This points out at least one way in which the State of the Union addresses have changed and adapted over time.
 To make the pattern even more explicit, it is possible to add a smoothing line over the plot with the function `geom_smooth`.